italia/spid-cie-oidc-docs/docs/en/metadata_oidc_rp.rst

     - See `OpenID.Registration#ClientMetadata`_.
     - |spid-icon| |cieid-icon|
   * - **id_token_encrypted_response_alg**
     - See `OpenID.Registration#ClientMetadata`_.
 This is optional.
-If this is requested, the response MUST signed then encrypted, with the result being a Nested JWT, as defined in :rfc:`7515#section-4`.
+If this is requested, the response MUST signed then encrypted, with the result being a Nested JWT, as defined in :rfc:`OpenID.Core`_ Section 10.
     - |spid-icon| |cieid-icon|
   * - **id_token_encrypted_response_enc**
     - See `OpenID.Registration#ClientMetadata`_.
 This is required only if the *id_token_encrypted_response_alg* is given.